mk1m/comp0258-evogym-project/README.md

 - created `visualize_controller1.py` and `visualize_controller2.py` to visualise the two controllers trained in the genetic algorithm

 ### Known issues
-- `/ga/mod_ga.py` attempts to copy controllers that have already been trained if they are survivors in the next generation, instead of retraining from scratch.
+- `/ga/mod_ga.py` attempts to copy controllers that have already been trained if they are survivors in the next generation, instead of retraining from scratch (lines 159-179 in that script).
 However, this copying frequently fails, making it difficult to find which folder contains which controllers when visualising the results.
 Worst-case, we could just train all controllers from scratch for each generation, but I'd rather fix this issue.
 - I couldn't get `make_gifs.py` to work
 - sometimes `/ppo/run.py` will throw an error and not train a controller, resulting in a reward of 0 for that task